The Second Vanishing Theorem for Local Cohomology Modules: Second Vanishing Theorem in prime characteristic , Revisited

 This finishes the proof. \end{proof}

-We are in position to present a new proof of the Second Vanishing Theorem in characteristic $p$, using an approach different from the one in \cite{PeskineSzpiroDimensionProjective}. \begin{proof}[A new proof of Second Vanishing Theorem in characteristic $p$] Let $(R,\bm)$ be an $n$-dimensional \\ noetherian regular local ring of prime characteristic $p$ and $I$ be an ideal of height at most $n-2$.
+We are in position to present a proof of the Second Vanishing Theorem in characteristic $p$, using an approach different from the one in \cite{PeskineSzpiroDimensionProjective}. \begin{proof}[An alternative proof of Second Vanishing Theorem in characteristic $p$] Let $(R,\bm)$ be a noetherian regular local ring of prime characteristic $p$.
+Set $n=\dim(R)$ and $I$ be an ideal of height at most $n-2$.
 Combining Remark \ref{algebraically closed residue field} and Proposition \ref{prop: reduce to dim 2}, we may assume that $R$ is a complete noetherian regular local ring of prime characteristic $p$ with an algebraically closed residual field and $I$ is a height-$(d-2)$ prime ideal.

 The proof of the implication that the vanishing $H^n_I(R)=H^{n-1}_I(R)=0$ implies the connectedness of $\Spec(R/I)\backslash \{\bm\}$ is the same as in the proof of Theorem \ref{vanishing unramified} (the proof of this particular implication is characteristic-free).
 We will focus on the other implication.